Tymeshift/erlang-c-js/README.md

 # ErlangC.Js
-Library to get a required number of agents for a specific SL using Erlang-C formula in JS
+Library to calculate a required number of agents needed for a specific service level to handle incoming volume of arrivals per time interval